 Q. How do I obtain my transcripts, and where do I send them?

 A. Requirements vary by country and academic institution.
 Contact our GEMBA Shanghai office for details.

 Q. What should I do when I'm accepted?

 A. To secure your seat in the GEMBA program, you must pay a US$5,000 non-refundable deposit.
-See Program Cost and Payment below for more information on how to pay.
+See 'How Should I Pay' below for details.